-Originally released as a platform to enable the transfer of Bitcoins, blockchain protocols accommodate “smart contracts.”
-What are “smart contracts,” you ask?
+Originally released as a platform to transfer Bitcoins, blockchain protocols also accommodate “smart contracts.”
+What are smart contracts?
 Digital programs that automatically execute parameters of a transaction.
 This can range from placing a custom call or put option to making scheduled payments.
-Smart contracts reliably run as programmed, therein substantially reducing the risk of fraud or third-party interference.
+Smart contracts reliably run as programmed, substantially reducing the risk of fraud or third-party interference.
 Due to the rise of this cryptocurrency technology, state legislators passed an Arizona blockchain law.

 HB 2417 (The “Signatures; Electronic Transactions; Blockchain Technology” statute) was signed into law by Arizona Governor Doug Ducey in late March.
 The regulation addresses blockchain enforceability and smart contract transactions involving product sales, leases, and documents.

 The Arizona Electronic Transactions Act (AETA) establishes that digital signatures are legally enforceable.
 HB 2417 clarifies that electronic records, signatures, and smart contracts — guaranteed via blockchain technology and governed by UCC Articles 2, 2A, and 7 — are treated as legal electronic signatures under AETA.
 The new statute also stipulates that a transaction agreement shouldn’t be denied validity, legal effect, or enforceability just because it was executed via smart contract.

 To avoid any legal uncertainty surrounding blockchain transactions and smart contracts, HB 2417 includes a number of interesting points.

 - The statute includes a very specific definition of “blockchain technology” as a “distributed, decentralized, shared and replicated ledger, which may be public or private, permissioned or permissionless, or driven by tokenized crypto economics or tokenless” and provides that the “data on the ledger is protected with cryptography, is immutable and auditable and provides an uncensored truth.”